GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **Range**: 10 yards

-**Effect**: Target performs a [Prcp] save or becomes dazed for a number of rounds equal to half of the points of failure.
+**Effect**: Target must succeed a [Prcp] save or become dazed for a number of rounds equal to half of the points of failure.
 Additionally, regardless of their save, they receive 2 points of enebriation.
 Cannot affect Fey, Fiends, Elementals, Ephemera, Sylvan, or Undead creatures.

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 3 yards.
 It also increases the points of inebriation a creature receives to be equal to the spell's tier.